Brighton Park Man Was Fed Up With Speed Bump, So He Smashed It To Pieces, And Got A Ticket

 “I’m angry and I’m upset.
 He came by and he wrote me a ticket, and I asked him why,” Benitez said.
 “It’s my fault.
 I broke the rule.
 But why don’t they pay attention?”

 Ald.
-Lopez said a city Department of Transportation inspector came out and issued the ticket.MORE NEWS: Plainfield Mother Is Keeping Her Special-Needs Son Home From School, With School Bus Driver Shortage Dragging Out Ride Four Hours
+Lopez said a city Department of Transportation inspector came out and issued the ticket.MORE NEWS: Naperville North High School Closed For The Day As Police Investigate Threat